mohsinnazir967/SIEM-Notes/SIEM Tasks/Alert Descriptions, Investigation  & Mitigation.md

 Investigate the process metadata — such as the digital signature, directory, etc. — to obtain more context that can indicate whether the executable is associated with an expected software vendor or package.

 Investigate other alerts associated with the user/host during the past 48 hours.

+#### Mitigation

+Isolate the involved hosts to prevent further post-compromise behavior.

+If the triage identified malware, search the environment for additional compromised hosts.

+Implement temporary network rules, procedures, and segmentation to contain the malware.

+Stop suspicious processes.

+## Multiple Alerts in Different ATT&CK Tactics on a Single Host

+This rule uses alert data to determine when multiple alerts in different phases of an attack involving the same host are triggered.
+Analysts can use this to prioritize triage and response, as these hosts are more likely to be compromised.